-This tutorial explains how to create a nice colorfull suspended text effect.
+In this tutorial you will learn how to create a nice colorfull suspended text effect using Adobe Photoshop.

 Final Image Preview